 I was tasked with redesigning an e-commerce website, YETI.
+YETI is an e-commerce business that sells outdoor gear such as coolers, drinkware, accessories, and apparel intended for the outdoor enthusiast.
 This project aimed to achieve IA and Navigation design.

 my role & process